minagawah/react-widget-airport/README.md

 #### (c) Calling from Other React Apps

-Instead of *embedding* the widget in HTML, and you want to call the widget from other React apps, here is an example from one of my working app:
+So, instead of embedding the widget in HTML pages, you want to call it from other React apps?
+Here is an example from one of my working apps:

 ```jsx
 import React, { useState, useEffect } from 'react';